-High school Spanish not work, but you still want to learn a useful language while immersed in a foreign culture?
+High school Spanish probably won't stick… you should learn a useful language while immersed in a foreign culture!

-U.S. students age 15-18 can apply for the NSLI-Y scholarship that, if they win, will grant them a summer or one acadamic year abroad learning a language the government deems “high-need”, usually being Arabic, Chinese (Mandarin), Hindi, Korean, Persian (Tajik), Russian or Turkish.
-Award amounts vary.
+U.S. students ages 15-18 can apply for the National Security Language Initiative for Youth Scholarship (NSLI-Y) which will grant them one summer or one academic year abroad to learn a language the government deems “high-need”, usually being:

 The version of this scholarship for college students, the Boren Scholarship, is the same one I won to study Arabic in Dubai, UAE for a year.
 I highly recommend this program and vouch for the experience!

-The National Rotary Club funds students are 15-19 to study abroad anywhere from a few weeks to a full year.
+The National Rotary Club funds students who are 15 to 19-years-old to study abroad for anywhere from a few weeks to a full year.

 Generally, students still must pay for round-trip airfare, travel health insurance, necessary travel documents (such as passports and visas), spending money, additional travel, and tour fees.
 However, the Rotary Club organizes a host family for each student and also supplies a monthly stipend.

-The CBYX award provides merit-based scholarships to high school students, recent vocational graduates and young professionals for an academic year of study in Germany.
+The Congress Bundestag Youth Exchange (CBYX ) strengthens U.S.-German relations by forging lasting ties of deeper understanding.
+The CBYX award provides merit-based scholarships to high school students, recent vocational graduates, and young professionals for an academic year of study in Germany.

-We are committed to equity and would like to enable students who are dedicated to language study and cultural exchange to be able live with a family abroad.
+ANDEO International Homestays are committed to equity and would like to enable students who are dedicated to language study and cultural exchange to be able to live with a family abroad.

 High school students have an opportunity to study in Mexico, Spain, France, Germany, and Japan.